ferasawadi/jobs-management/README.md

 or they are queued for future execution.<br/>
 Payoneer's management system is using Java 16, Spring Boot, Hibernate, Spring JPA, Docker, and H2 Database in its core.<br/>
-Payoneer's management system was design to be highly compatible with any Client (Mobile, Web) while its using RESTFul Interface to interact with the outer world.<br/>
+Payoneer's management system was designed to be highly compatible with any Client (Mobile, Web) while it's using RESTFul Interface to interact with the outer world.<br/>
-Payoneer's management system is flexible and upgradable beacuse it uses java interfaces and high level support to add new features and components<br/>
+Payoneer's management system is flexible and upgradable because it uses java interfaces and high-level support to add new features and components<br/>
-is just like there is a new fature coming in, extends the old interface and boom.<br/>
+is just like there is a new feature coming in, extends the old interface, and boom.<br/>
-Payoneer's management systemis built to be a non-blocking Code, using Functional programming in its core.
+Payoneer's management system is built to be a non-blocking Code, using Functional programming at its core.
 Async RESTFul APIs is what this system is all about

 ## how to build